 - When the mouse first hovers over the text, the background will turn yellow.
 Make it turn pink instead.
 (100 points)

 - After the mouse moves off the text, the background remains the same color.
 Alter this so that moving the mouse off the text changes the background to blue.
 (100 points) The command for turning the background blue works the same way as the code that changes it to yellow (or pink), except it is "onMouseOut" instead of "onMouseOver".

 - Change the text and the URL for the hyperlink:

-- Replace "Place your mouse on and off of this" with new text, indicating that the person is going to your personal webpage (Assignment 2).
+- Replace "Place your mouse on and off of this" with new text, indicating that the person is going to a different web page.
 (50 points)

-- Replace the URL with the URL of your personal webpage.
-If you did not complete Assignment 2, you may use any URL.
+- Replace the URL with the URL of your choice.
 (50 points)